endeavorcomm/le-cms/README.md

 4. The webserver which receives the request will respond with a 301 redirect
     - Lets Encrypt honors the 301 redirect and sends the http request to the certificate management server
     - The certificate management server responds to the http challenge, Lets Encrypt validates the response and issues the certificate to the management server
-    - The certbot client stores the files locally
+    - The certbot client stores the files locally on the certificate management server
 5. The deploy-cert script finishes by copying the locally-stored certificate files to the webservers

-This is a basic view of the certificate management using HTTP challenges
+This is a basic view of the certificate management using DNS challenges
 ![TLS DNS Flow](./tls-flow-dns.gif)

 ### Brief Explanation of DNS Flow